Estebene/bird-skinner-bot/README.md

 # bird-skinner-bot
-Simple node.js bot to scrap words from bird bot on jklm.fun
+Simple node.js bot to scrape words from bird bot on jklm.fun